The Chronicles

 It was built to be a tool—a perfect one.

-Edition I Koji
+Edition I of VIII

 The stars aligned just right that day, there was a relic from the old world being delivered to Kojis front door, the old world Tribune told him they were coming using the suns bright reflection in Kojis window cell, fascinated at first, he was motivated and ready to accept the gift bestowed upon him, a fresh adventure ahead that knew no bounds.